dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 [!code-cshtml[](index/sample/RazorPagesContacts/Pages/Index.cshtml?range=21)]

 The [Anchor Tag Helper](xref:mvc/views/tag-helpers/builtin-th/anchor-tag-helper) used the `asp-route-{value}` attribute to generate a link to the Edit page.
 The link contains route data with the contact ID.
 For example, `http://localhost:5000/Edit/1`.
+Use the `asp-area` attribute to specify an area.
+For more information, see <xref:mvc/controllers/areas>.

 The *Pages/Edit.cshtml* file: